i2p/i2p.www/i2p2www/spec/ssu.rst

   always 4 bytes in the current implementation.
 IPv6 testing is not currently supported.

-* IPv6 Notes: Only testing of IPv4 addresses is supported.
+* IPv6 Notes: Through release 0.9.26, only testing of IPv4 addresses is supported.
 Therefore, all Alice-Bob and Alice-Charlie communication must be via IPv4.
 Bob-Charlie communication, however, may be via IPv4 or IPv6.
 Alice's address, when specified in the PeerTest message, must be 4 bytes.
+  As of release 0.9.27, testing of IPv6 addresses is supported, and Alice-Bob and Alice-Charlie communication may be via IPv6.
+  See Proposal 126 for details.

 * A peer must maintain a table of active test states (nonces).
 On reception of a PeerTest message, look up the nonce in the table.
 If found, it's an